The Best Franchises for Veterans

 Small Business Ideas for Active Military

 Can you start a business while in the military?
-Yes, you can have a business while on active duty.
+Yes, you can have a business while on active duty!
 Though some active military members may be skeptical of the idea, there are plenty of ways to dive into running a small business.
-Active duty military members simply need to look for business opportunities that provide enough flexibility to be done both at home and remotely, when on duty.
+Active-duty military members simply need to look for business opportunities that provide enough flexibility to be done both at home and remotely, when on duty.
 Upon finding the right opportunity, active military members can thrive just as well as vetrepreneurs or civilian entrepreneurs.

 How to Succeed as a Vetrepreneur